If You Can't Find The Answers In Our FAQ's, Give Us a Call!

 The MLS is a proprietary electronic database that contains every residential home, vacant land and commercial property listed by Realtors® for sale or lease.
 Created by the National Association of REALTORS® (NAR), the MLS is the largest database of properties for sale in the United States.
 The MLS combines all REALTOR® -listed properties in one database within a large geographic area.
 Realtors® are members of a local Board and pay an annual fee which allows them to access their local MLS.
 The MLS contains detailed information on the properties it lists, records of all recent closed sales and their sales prices as well as property tax information.
 With this information, Realtors® are able to generate comparable analyses of properties and custom searches by any criteria.
 The MLS also provides a platform for Realtors® to state the listed property commission participation to other Realtors®.
 This is why you do not typically see For-Sale-By-Owner (FSBO) properties listed in the MLS.
 Additionally, many Realtors® do not approach FSBO listed properties because there is no stated commission agreement.
 GetMoreOffers.com bridges that gap between Realtors® and FSBO.

-In a full service listing, the agreement is typically a 6 month listing.
-The main drawback of most full service agreements is that the Exclusive Right of Sale Listing Agreement precludes the owner/seller from selling the house “FSBO” during this listing period and the seller has little to no control of the process.
+In a traditional full service listing, the agreement is typically a 6 month listing that cannot be cancelled, even with advanced notice.
 Customarily, a 6% commission is shared between the listing agent and the selling agent (sometimes, the listing agent is also the selling agent).

-With our self- represented flat fee MLS listing programs (MLS ONLY, SILVER Advanced & GOLD Managed), the seller doesn't pay a “listing commission” (which is typically 3%) because you (the seller) in essence become the “listing agent” for a flat fee.
+With our self- represented flat fee MLS listing programs (SOLO, WORKS & StreetSmart PRO), the seller doesn't pay a “listing commission” (which is typically 3%) because you (the seller) in essence become the “listing agent” for a flat fee.
 As well, with a flat fee MLS listing, if you are successful in finding a buyer for your property without the assistance of a real estate agent, then you would pay NO commission; just the flat fee.
-It's that simple.

 For more information on our sign-up process, read the guide How the Sign-Up Process Works for Flat Fee MLS Listings.